 Program B-2.2: For lands within the jurisdictional limits of the County that are components of the designated oak woodland conservation area, the County shall monitor, or cause to be monitored, those areas in conformance with the habitat management compliance monitoring protocol specified in the HMP Implementing/Management Agreement and shall submit annual monitoring reports to the CRMP.

-Biological Resources Policy C-2: The County shall encourage the preservation and enhancement of oak woodland elements in the natural and built environments.
+Biological Resources Policy C-2: The County shall preserve and enhance the oak woodland elements in the natural and built environments.

 Program c-2.1: The County shall cluster development wherever possible so that contiguous stands of oak trees can be maintained in the non-developed natural land areas.

 Program C-2.3: The County shall require the use of oaks and other native plant species for project landscaping.
-To that end, the County shall recommend collection and propagation of acorns and other plant material from the former Fort Ord oak woodlands to be used for restoration areas or as landscape material.
+To that end, the County shall collect and propagate acorns and other plant material from the former Fort Ord oak woodlands to be used for restoration areas or as landscape plants.
+However, this program does not exclude the use of non-native plant species.

 Program C-2.4: The County shall provide the following standards for plantings that may occur under oak trees; 1) plantings may occur within the dripline of mature trees, but only at a distance of five feet from the trunk and 2) plantings under and around oaks should be selected from the list of approved species compiled by the California Oak Foundation (see Compatible Plants Under and Around Oaks).

 Program C-2.5: The County shall require that paving within the dripline of preserved oak trees be avoided wherever possible.
-To minimize paving impacts, the surfaces around tree trunks should be mulched, paving materials should be used that are permeable to water, aeration vents should be installed in impervious pavement, and root zone excavation should be avoided.
+To minimize paving impacts, the surfaces around tree trunks shall be mulched, paving materials shall be used that are permeable to water, aeration vents shall be installed in impervious pavement, and root zone excavation shall be avoided.

 Recreation Policy C-1: Monterey County shall establish an oak tree protection program to ensure conservation of existing coastal live oak woodlands in large corridors within a comprehensive open space system.
 Locate local and regional trails within this system.